-- Reduction of dietary fat is traditional advice.
-However, 'low fat' is too simplistic and may even be detrimental.
+- 'Low fat' is too simplistic and may even be detrimental.
 The composition of dietary fats is more important.

 - Avoid 'trans fats' (often labelled as 'hydrogenated' or 'partially hydrogenated' vegetable oils) as they are harmful and linked to cardiovascular disease.

 - Avoid/reduce consumption of processed meats or commercially produced foods which tend to be high in salt and trans fatty acids.

 - Increase the proportion of mono-unsaturated fats (eg, olive oil).

 - Increase the amount of omega-3 polyunsaturated fatty acids (PUFAs) compared with a Western diet.

 - Carbohydrates: avoid or reduce consumption of refined carbohydrates, such as white bread, processed cereals, sugar-sweetened beverages, and calorie-rich but nutritionally poor snacks, such as sweets, cakes and crisps.

 - Keep salt consumption below 6 g per day.